bcrowell/kcals/README.md

   my_h -- a distance, in miles if metric=0, km if metric=1; used for estimating times, see below

   my_t -- a time, in h:m:s, m:s, or s format; used for estimating times, see below

+  rec -- set to 0 to use the cost of running directly from treadmill studies, 1 to use a modified "recreational" version that is usually more realistic; default is 1

 ## Filtering